aws-amplify/amplify-swift/AmplifyPlugins/API/AWSAPICategoryPluginIntegrationTests/GraphQL/GraphQLWithIAMIntegrationTests/README.md

 ## GraphQL with IAM Auth Integration Tests

-The following steps show how to set up an GraphQL endpoint with AppSync.
+The following steps demonstrate how to set up an GraphQL endpoint with AppSync.
 The auth configured will be IAM.
 This set up is used to run the tests in `GraphQLWithIAMIntegrationTests.swift`.

 ### Set-up